Vintage T-Shirts 101: eBay Shopping Guide

 The methods below will help you determine the difference between a t-shirt that has gone through the screen print process and one that has been printed using a machine.

 It’s important to note that because of the method of printing, these t-shirt machines are only capable of printing on lighter-colored shirts, and it’s suggested that you use pure white 100% cotton for the best results.
 Why is this you ask?
 A screenprint is a rubber and ink substance that physically sits on top of the fabric so you can use it on any color t-shirt.
 The t-shirt printing machines dye the fabric by spraying inks that are absorbed into it.
-If the fabric were black or other shades, there is less contrast between ink and fabric and the print would look faded.
+If the fabric were black or other shades, there is less contrast between ink and fabric, and the print would look faded.
 And if the shirt had synthetic fibers, it becomes far less absorbant to the ink.

 B) Another major indicator is the quality of the print.
 Most vintage t-shirts are a 50/50 poly-cotton blend, so when used in this forgery process there is an immediate loss in the quality of the print.
 The reason being that the synthetic polyester portion of the t-shirt will not absorb the ink sprayed from these machines.
 Couple that with the fact that persons behind this are usually getting the design from a shirt, and quality is always lost with this type of duplication.